gasparrini/2017_lopezbernal_IJE_codedata/README.md

 Lopez Bernal J, Cummins S, Gasparrini.
 Interrupted time series regression for the evaluation of public health interventions: a tutorial. *International Journal of Epidemiology*.
 2017;46(1):348-355. [[freely available here](http://www.ag-myresearch.com/2017_lopezbernal_ije.html)]

+A correction has been issues [[freely available here](http://www.ag-myresearch.com/2017_lopezbernal_ije.html)], including changes to the original model definition and R code.

 --------------------------------------------------------------------------------

 The material: